PROFESSOR AT HARVARD BUSINESS SCHOOL

 Alison Wood Brooks is the O’Brien Associate Professor of Business Administration and Hellman Faculty Fellow at the Harvard Business School.
-She teaches an award-winning course in the MBA curriculum called “TALK,” and she chairs a program for executives called “Communicating for Impact.”
-Recently named a Best 40-Under-40 Business School Professor by Poets & Quants, her book Light Up the World: The Science of Conversation and the Art of Being Human will be published by Crown (Penguin Random House) in January 2024.
+She teaches an award-winning course in the MBA curriculum called “TALK.”
+Recently named a Best 40-Under-40 Business School Professor by Poets & Quants, her book TALK: The Science of Conversation and the Art of Being Ourselves will be published by Crown (Penguin Random House) in January 2025.

 Her research on the science of conversation has been published in many prestigious academic journals, including the Proceedings of the National Academy of Sciences, the Journal of Personality and Social Psychology, and Psychological Science, as well as in popular media outlets such as The Wall Street Journal, Forbes, The New York Times, Scientific American, and Harvard Business Review.
 A behavioral research scientist, Professor Brooks holds a Ph.D. in Decision Processes from The Wharton School at the University of Pennsylvania and bachelor’s degree in Psychology and Finance from Princeton University.

 Alison’s research examines the psychology of conversation using experimental and computational methods across a wide range of contexts and populations—from speed dates and sales calls to parole hearings and board meetings.